qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 	-s | jq .status | wc -l
 ```

-Run this script twice, once without enabling `storage.async_scorer` and once
+Run this script with and without enabling `storage.async_scorer` and once.
+You
-with it enabled.
-You can measure IO usage with `iostat` from another console.
+can measure IO usage with `iostat` from another console.

 TODO: Insert Andreys benchmark results here.

 ## Discussion

+Looking back, disk IO used to be very serialized; re-positioning read-write
+heads on moving platter was a slow and messy business.
+So the system overhead
+didn't matter as much, but nowadays with SSDs that can often even parallelize
+operations while offering near-perfect random access, the overhead starts to
+become quite visible.
+While memory-mapped IO gives us a fairly good deal in
+terms of programmer-friendlyness and performance, we can make a killing on the
+latter for some modest complexity increase.

 The use of io\_uring is not without drawbacks.
 Notably, the API is quite young,
 and recently google rolled back its deployment in Android, ChromeOS and their